Sharing is caring!

 Click HERE to save this post for later.

-Here’s the problem with the IBS or Colon Cancer question: symptoms are similar.
+Here’s the problem with the IBS or Colon Cancer question: they present with similar symptoms.

 IBS Symptoms

-This is a compilation of IBS symptoms for both IBS – C and IBS – D as documented via What is IBS-C and D.
+This is a compilation of symptoms of Irritable Bowel Syndrome for both IBS – C and IBS – D as documented via What is IBS-C and D.

 • bloating and/or gas